airvlab/grasp-anything/docs/_docs/01-introduction.md

 ## Stay Updated

-As our research progresses, this website will be continuously updated with the latest papers, datasets, and tools.
-We encourage you to bookmark this page and check back regularly for updates.
+This website will be continuously updated with the latest papers, datasets, and code.
+We encourage you to check back regularly for updates.